martoio/Smartpost3/README.md

 # Smartpost3
 The new and revised version of the Smartpost plugin for WordPress.
-Built to WordPress standards and with the intent to be user-friendly and easily customizable
+Built to WordPress standards and with the intent to be user-friendly and easily customizable.

+Stay tuned for more updates!